qsymmachus/dnd/2022-01 Cloud Road/2022-01 Cloud Road.md

 Players will have the best luck if they pretend to be traders.
 If they prevaricate, or act suspicious, the gatekeeper won't let them pass.
 If they convince the gatekeeper that they're honest travellers, he'll ask them to pay a toll of 250 gold.
 Once paid, the magical chain will retract into the southern tower, floating on air.

 Particularly foolish players may try to force their way through the notch.
-They'll be up against the tower's cannons, and a magical chain they can't cross, except with a __greater dispel__.
+They'll be up against the tower's cannons, and a magical chain they can't cross, except with a dispel (spell level is 9, so DC is 19).
 They could also force their way into the tower and pull the lever at the chain base to retract it themselves.
 If players force their way through the notch, they will be wanted criminals in Sakro Mendhi.

 ### Tower Cannon